-- Excessive praise can also make your child feel that your approval and love are conditional on his performance and achievement.
+- Excessive praise can also make your child feel that your approval and love are conditional on their performance and achievement.

-- Excessive praise can also create excessive pressure.
+- Excessive praise can also create extreme pressure.
 As children begin to rely on approval from others, they become terrified of losing this approval.
-Consequently, they may avoid difficult activities and become self-conscious rather than confident.
+Consequently, they may avoid challenging activities and become self-conscious rather than confident.

 - Intrinsic motivation can decrease as a result of excessive praise.

 Psychologists and researchers have drawn these conclusions from extensive studies.
-For example, in one study preschool children were asked to draw with magic markers.
-Some received rewards for drawing, while others were given rewards unexpectedly.
-Still others neither expected nor received rewards.
+For example, in one study, preschool children were asked to draw with magic markers.
+Some received rewards for drawing, while others unexpectedly received rewards.
+Still, others neither expected nor received rewards.

-Later, the children who expected to be rewarded showed less intrinsic motivation for drawing, believing that the purpose of drawing was to earn rewards.
+Later, the children who expected rewards showed less intrinsic motivation for drawing, believing that the purpose of drawing was to earn rewards.
 Although it’s not a tangible reward, praise can have the same effect.
-Children may come to believe that activities and achievements are more for the sake of external approval and praise rather than for their own enjoyment.
+Children may feel that activities and achievements are more for the sake of external approval and praise than for their own enjoyment.